Skip to content

 await crud_users.delete(db=db, id=user_id)

-# Hard delete (actually removes from database)
+# Hard delete (actually DELETE FROM)

 await crud_users.db_delete(db=db, id=user_id)

-users = await crud_users.get_multi(db=db, is_deleted=False)
+await crud_users.get_multi(db=db, is_deleted=False)

 What's Next

-1. Models - Define your database structure
+1. Models - Define your tables and relationships

-2. Schemas - Add validation and serialization
+2. Schemas - Add Pydantic validation and serialization

-4. Migrations - Deploy changes safely
+4. Migrations - Track and deploy schema changes